-31 Sanctioning powers of the arbitral tribunal
+Sanctioning powers of the arbitral tribunal

-Pursuant to your domestic arbitration law or the rules of the domestic arbitration institutions mentioned above, is the arbitral tribunal competent to order sanctions against parties or their counsel who use 'guerrilla tactics' in arbitration?
+35 Pursuant to your domestic arbitration law or the rules of the domestic arbitration institutions mentioned above, is the arbitral tribunal competent to order sanctions against parties or their counsel who use 'guerrilla tactics' in arbitration?
+May counsel be subject to sanctions by the arbitral tribunal or domestic arbitral institutions?